 Views-A-Plenty at Arbol Solitario

 There are some things that have been on my to-do list for years.
 Hiking up to Arbol Solitario (or Lonely Tree) has been one of them.
 You can see the tree, all by itself on a peak (or what remains of the tree), when you stop at the Jibaro Monument on Route 52 and look south.

-Trekking to this tree has become a very popular expedition.
+In 2016, Trekking to this tree has become a very popular expedition.
 Of course, it is much better when you have the peak to yourself — to reflect, take photos, or just enjoy the bird’s eye views.
 But Puerto Rico’s beauty is to be shared with everyone, including 20 or 30 of your new best hiking buddies!
 But now in 2020, it is again a mostly solitary hike and arbol!

-There were two trails up to the tree.
-The one that we used starts on Route 52, on the north-east side of the mountain, but as of 7/16, this route is not allowed anymore.
+When we went, there were two trails up to the tree.
+The one that we used started on Route 52, on the north-east side of the mountain, but as of 7/16, this route is not allowed anymore.
 Currently, the only available trailhead starts on the south-west side of the mountain.

-The trail is pretty obvious, and has some marking tape occasionally on the trees on the side.
-But people somehow manage to get lost, so maybe it is not as obvious as I think!
+The trail was pretty obvious, but I hear now that fewer people visit, it is less obvious now!
 You will eventually get to the mango tree.
-It now has 2 swings on it.
+It has 1 swing on it.
 The peak is up the trail a little bit and you will see the flag poles.
 The mango tree is nice for photos, but I think the photos from the peak are the amazing part of this trek.
 We stayed at the peak for about 20 minutes and then made our way back down to our car.

-Important note about Parking — I have heard that you will get a parking ticket if you park on the emergency ramp or in the shoulder of RT 52 and try to go up this way.
+Do not try to get to the peak from RT 52- you will get a parking ticket if you park on the emergency ramp or in the shoulder of RT 52 and try to go up this way.
 There is parking on the roadside on the Salinas side.

 This hike is definitely rated as a difficult hike.
 You should think twice about doing this hike if you have mobility issues, cardiac issues, or are otherwise not in good physical shape.